JamesWalter/simple-go-service/README.md

 The deatails surrounding the configuration won't be discussed here but a good starting point for learning more is the [Nginx Beginners Guide](http://nginx.org/en/docs/beginners_guide.html)

 ### Nginx Dockerfile
-The Dockerfile for the Nginx reverse proxy is simple, it extends the nginx image from [Docker Hub](https://hub.docker.com/_/nginx/)
+The Dockerfile for the Nginx reverse proxy is simple, it extends the nginx image from [Docker Hub](https://hub.docker.com/_/nginx/) and copies the configuaration file that was created into the image.

 Open the Dockerfile that was created in the nginx directory.
 ```